New report about mining in the Amazon again exposes Canadian Belo Sun

 Funeral procession in Brasilia to "bury" the "projects of death" being legislated in Congress and encouraged by the Bolsonaro government, August 2021.
 Photo: Tuane Fernandes / Greenpeace

-Miranda affirms that Indigenous peoples are against not just mining but another activities which run parallel to it: illegal gold digging (commonly called “garimpo”).
+Miranda affirms that Indigenous peoples are against not just mining but other activities which run parallel to it: illegal gold digging (commonly called “garimpo”).
 If the previous report, Complicity in Destruction III, brought to light information on agribusiness and energy sectors moves against Indigenous and environmental interests, this new one focuses on mining.
 This is because the Association of Indigenous Peoples and Amazon Watch see Bolsonaro moving more towards this issue, as indicated by the bills mentioned earlier.

 The activism against these endeavours has brought some victories, according to Miranda.
 After they started tracking mining companies’ intentions to prospect on Indigenous lands in 2020, the requests filed at the National Mining Agency (ANM) decreased from almost 4,000 to nearly 2,500 in the following season.
 “This has a lot to do with the increased scrutiny by a number of civil society organizations and the Indigenous movement,” states Miranda of Amazon Watch.